check-spelling/timescaledb/src/adts/README.md

 This directory contains a collection of Abstract Data Types.
 These ADTS are containers that can store data of any other type.
-These ADTs use macros as oppossed to void pointers for performance reasons, as well as for better type safety.
+These ADTs use macros as opposed to void pointers for performance reasons, as well as for better type safety.
 This approach to ADTs follows Postgres convention.